Chandra Ricks (MChiro), DC

 Aside from working clinically, I am a Senior Lecturer at McTimoney College of Chiropractic teaching subjects ranging from Chiropractic Technique, Neuroscience, Clinical Neurology and Differential Diagnosis.
 Having an impact on the education of future chiropractors to ensure high standards is immensely satisfying.

-I also work for the General Chiropractic Council as a Test of Competency Assessor which examines the standards of chiropractors trained in other countries to ensure they understand and would follow the UK’s high standards of care.
+I work as a freelancer for the General Chiropractic Council as a Test of Competency Assessor ensuring the standards of chiropractors trained in other countries follow the UK’s high standards of care.

 When not working, I am the busy mama of two boys – the eldest nicknamed “Genghis Khan” and the youngest “The Scourgling.”
 I am an American, but have lived in England long enough that both places seem at once equally home and equally foreign.
 I still couldn’t fake a British accent if I tried….